 The Fund's investment adviser is Monongahela Capital Management (the "Adviser"), 223 Mercer Street, Harmony, PA 16037.
 The Adviser is a registered investment adviser under the Investment Advisers Act of 1940 and provides investment advisory services and portfolio management advice for individuals, financial institutions, pension and profit sharing plans, IRAs, trusts, estates and charitable organizations.
 The Adviser also manages equity and balanced portfolios for institutional and retail clients.
-Monongahela Capital Management is the investment advisory division of Rodgers Brothers, Inc. As of July 31, 2023, the Adviser had approximately \$812 million of assets under management.
+Monongahela Capital Management is the investment advisory division of Rodgers Brothers, Inc. As of July 31, 2024, the Adviser had approximately \$944 million of assets under management.

 Subject to the general oversight of the Board, the Adviser makes investment decisions for the Fund pursuant to an investment advisory agreement between the Adviser and the Trust, on behalf of the Fund (the "Advisory Agreement").
 The Adviser receives an advisory fee from the Fund at an annual rate equal to 0.75% of the Fund's average annual daily net assets under the terms of the Advisory Agreement.
-The actual advisory fee rate retained by the Adviser for the fiscal year ended April 30, 2023 was 0.03%.
-The Adviser has contractually agreed to waive its fee and/or reimburse Fund expenses to limit the Fund's Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement (excluding all taxes, interest, portfolio transaction expenses, dividend and interest expenses on short sales, acquired fund fees and expenses, proxy expenses and extraordinary expenses) to 0.85% through at least September 1, 2024 ("Expense Cap").
+The actual advisory fee rate retained by the Adviser for the fiscal year ended April 30, 2024 was 0.03%.
+The Adviser has contractually agreed to waive its fee and/or reimburse Fund expenses to limit the Fund's Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement (excluding all taxes, interest, portfolio transaction expenses, dividend and interest expenses on short sales, acquired fund fees and expenses, proxy expenses and extraordinary expenses) to 0.85% through at least September 1, 2025 ("Expense Cap").
 The Expense Cap may only be raised or eliminated with the consent of the Board of Trustees.
-The Adviser may recoup from the Fund fees waived and expenses reimbursed by the Adviser pursuant to the Expense Cap if such recoupment is made within three years of the fee waiver or expense reimbursement and does not cause the Total Annual Fund Operating Expenses cap and (ii) the expense cap in place at the time the fees/expenses were waived or reimbursed.
-Total Annual Fund Operating Expenses After Fee Waiver and/or Expense cap and (ii) the expense cap in place at the time the fees/expenses were waived or reimbursed.
-Total Annual Fund Operating Expenses After Fee Waiver and/or Expense cap and (ii) the expense cap in place at the time the fees/expenses were waived or reimbursed.
-Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Cap apply.
+The Adviser may recoup from the Fund fees waived and expenses reimbursed by the Adviser pursuant to the Expense Cap if such recoupment is made within three years of the fee waiver or expense reimbursement and does not cause the Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement of the Fund (i.e., after the recoupment has been taken into account) to exceed the lesser of (i) the then-current expense cap and (ii) the expense cap in place at the time the fees/expenses were waived or reimbursed.
+Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement will increase if exclusions from the Expense Cap apply.

-A discussion summarizing the basis on which the Board last approved the Advisory Agreement is included in the Fund's annual report for the period ended April 30, 2023.
+A discussion summarizing the basis on which the Board last approved the Advisory Agreement is included in the Fund's annual report for the period ended April 30, 2024.